Boundaries after a breakup – what they sound like and why you need them

 The Breakup Workbook | Created by theMRSingLink

 This is why healthy boundaries after a breakup are so important, not only for you but for the other person involved.
-Boundaries are an act of self-love, and when you are in the thick of heartbreak is when they are needed most.
+Boundaries are an act of self-care, and when you are in the thick of heartbreak is when they are needed most.

-Boundaries after a breakup - what are they and why you need them | theMRSingLink LLC
+Boundaries after a breakup – what they sound like and why you need them

-Boundaries after a breakup – what are they and why you need them
+Boundaries after a breakup - what they sound like and why you need them | For many following a breakup, there is a continuation of self-betrayal through repetitive patterns that inhibit or prevent true healing.

 The ‘No-Contact’ Rule

-The applied rules involve not seeing each other, even as a means of [continually] trying to gain closure or “make amends”, and responding to or initiating calls, texts, advances, etc. I see you lurking through their socials (even out of innocent “curiosity”) – this is also included in the ‘No Contact’ boundary.
 When you maintain physical and/or emotional ties it can make it that much more difficult to cut them in order for you to fully grieve/heal (aka move on from that relationship).

 What this boundary sounds like